 Cancelling an NBW requires immediate and strategic action, usually through an advocate.
 The steps include:

-1. Drafting a Cancellation Application before the same court that issued the NBW.
+1. Drafting a Cancellation Application before the same court that issued the Non bailable warrant.

 2. Explaining the reason for absence, such as medical emergency, genuine mistake, travel issues, or lack of knowledge of the date.